scala/scala.epfl.ch/projects.md

 #### Add Support for Binary Compatible Evolutions to Case Classes

-Case classes are a popular tool to achieve domain modeling.
-However, they come with an important drawback: it is impossible to apply evolutions (adding/removing fields on a case class) in a backward binary compatible way.
+Case classes are popular to achieve domain modeling.
+However, they come with an important drawback: it is impossible to apply any evolution (adding/removing fields on a case class) in a backward binary compatible way.
-This forces library authors to, manually re-implement the features of case classes that they need (typically, structural equality) at the price of more verbosity.
+This forces library authors to manually re-implement the features of case classes that they need (typically, structural equality) at the price of more verbosity.
 Other solutions include tools generating code (e.g. contraband), or experimental macro annotations (e.g. data-class, scalameta).